 Harvard Law Professor Lawrence H. Tribe, who argued the case for Nike, said that regardless of the procedural outcome, the views expressed by the split opinions refuted the California Supreme Court's premise that Nike's statements were simply "garden-variety commercial speech."
-(Greenhouse, Nike Free Speech Case Is Unexpectedly Returned to California, NEW YORK TIMES (June 27, 2003).)
-So the California Supreme Court's holding in Nike stands (incorporated in part by the new limitations contained in section 425.17), and the extent of the constitutional protection afforded to commercial speech engaged in by businesses, including multinational corporations such as Nike, on a variety of topics of public controversy remains cloudy.12
+(Greenhouse, Nike Free Speech Case Is Unexpectedly Returned to California, New York Times (June 27, 2003).)
+So, the California Supreme Court's holding in Nike stands (incorporated in part by the new limitations contained in section 425.17), and the extent of the constitutional protection afforded to commercial speech engaged in by businesses, including multinational corporations such as Nike, on a variety of topics of public controversy remains cloudy.
+(See generally Quadratic Equation, supra, at p.
+20; Original Intent, supra, at p.
+6.)

 What's Next?
-Small wonder, new section 425.17 contains a "severability" clause: "If any provision of this act or its application is held invalid [the remaining provisions] can be given effect . . ." (§ 425.17, SEC.
-2.)

-In the dozen years after California first enacted its anti-SLAPP statute, "courts have struggled to refine the boundaries of a cause of action that arises from protected [First Amendment] activity."
+Small wonder, new section 425.17 contains a "severability" clause: "If any provision of this act or its application is held invalid [the remaining provisions] can be given effect" (§ 425.17, SEC.
+2.)In the dozen years after California first enacted its anti-SLAPP statute, "courts have struggled to refine the boundaries of a cause of action that arises from protected [First Amendment] activity."
 (Martinez, supra, 113 Cal.App.4th at pp. 186-187.)

 Time will tell - as these boundaries continue to evolve on a case-by-case basis.

-Meanwhile, the new statutory exemptions and exceptions offer fertile ground for litigators, and whatever the outcome of potential future challenges to section 425.17, the anti-SLAPP statute is a rule of procedure that implements and protects constitutional rights.
-Those substantive rights remain intact with or without a statutory screening device.
+Meanwhile, new statutory exemptions and exceptions offer fertile ground for litigators, and whatever the outcome of potential future challenges to section 425.17, California's anti-SLAPP statute is a rule of procedure that implements and protects constitutional rights.
+Those rights remain intact with or without a statutory screening device.